noob-starter/Fraud_Assignments_IITH/README.md

 # Fraud_Assignments_IITH

    <p>This repository contains a comprehensive approach to credit card fraud detection using various advanced techniques.
-The main methods implemented are Variational Autoencoders (VAE), Autoencoders (AE), and Cost-sensitive Logistic Regression using the Bhasen and Nikoee Guenman method.
+The main methods implemented are Variational Autoencoders (VAE), Autoencoders (AE), and Cost-sensitive Logistic Regression using the Bahnsen and Nikou Günnemann method and clustring the data using g Node2Vec, Spectral and GCN Embeddings.
 Additionally, we explore synthetic data generation using VAE to enhance our model's performance.</p>

    <h2>Table of Contents</h2>
     <ul>